sunluelectric/tutorialR/README.md

 # tutorialR
-The tutorials provide codes and samples for beginners to learn R and RStudio.
+The tutorials provide codes and samples for beginners (like myself) to learn R and RStudio.